The Visual Iconicity Challenge: Evaluating Vision-Language Models on Sign Language Form-Meaning Mapping

 \subsection{Sign Iconicity Ratings}

 \paragraph{Task.} This task probes whether models capture the degree to which a sign’s form resembles its meaning.
 We use the original crowdsourced iconicity ratings as \textbf{human baselines }(see Appendix~\ref{stimuli}).
 Each sign has an average iconicity rating on a 1–7 scale (with 7 = “looks exactly like its meaning”, 1 = “not iconic at all”).
 Models are prompted to produce the iconicity rating for each sign (i.e., the degree of the sign's resemblance to its meaning).
-We compute Spearman’s rank correlation $\rho$ between the model’s ratings and the average human iconicity ratings for the signs.
+We report Spearman's $\rho$ (rank alignment) and quadratic-weighted Cohen's $\kappa_w$ (ordinal scale agreement) between model ratings and the average human iconicity ratings.

 \paragraph{Iconicity types.} Iconicity type influences how signers perceive, process, and acquire signs \cite{ortega2014type, ortega2017type}.
 We annotate each sign for its iconicity type to probe how well models align with these distinctions.
-These include \emph{object-based} signs ($N=16$), where the handshape visually resembles a property of the referent (e.g., the wings of a butterfly), and \emph{action-based} signs ($N=30$), where the hand depicts an action performed on or by the referent (e.g., brushing teeth).
-The remaining 16 signs belonged to a third category named ``combined'', where both strategies were employed for the same sign.
+These include \emph{object-based} signs ($N=16$), where the handshape visually resembles a property of the referent (e.g., the wings of a butterfly), and \emph{action-based} signs ($N=31$), where the hand depicts an action performed on or by the referent (e.g., brushing teeth).
+The remaining 17 signs belonged to a third category named ``combined'', where both strategies were employed for the same sign.
 The descriptions of these types can be found in Appendix \ref{iconicity_examples}.
 These label types enable us to analyse how different iconic strategies affect model predictions and human perception.